BowlingX/bowlingx.com/_posts/2015-06-01-docker-workflow.md

 title: A Docker-Workflow
 class: hero-page
 title-class: docker
+draft: true
-excerpt: creating a web-development environment for all stages
+excerpt: Creating a web-development environment for all stages.
 ---

 ## One setup fits them all